New Mexico License Plate Lookup

 Getting New Mexico License Plates

-If you're moving to the state, you have 30 days from the date of establishing residency to register a vehicle.
-If you own a car of your own and are bringing it to the state, you'll need to undergo a VIN inspection at the nearest MVD field office.
-Note that some may require setting an appointment beforehand, while other offices may not provide this service.
-You may also have the inspection done at any state-approved partner office.
+If you're relocating to the state, you have 30 days from the date you establish residency to register your vehicle.
+Should you bring your own car, it will need a VIN inspection at your nearest MVD field office.
+It's important to note that appointments may be required at some locations, while others might not offer this service at all.
+Alternatively, you can have the inspection carried out at any state-approved partner office.

 You'll also need to submit the following items to the nearest MVD field office (all first-time registrations must be done in person):